The Goldfinch (painting): Style

 The Goldfinch is a trompe-l'œil painting which uses artistic techniques to create the illusion of depth, notably through foreshortening of the head, but also by highlights on the rings and the bird's foot, and strong shadows on the plastered wall.
 Bold strokes of bright colours above and lighter touches of duller colours below also accentuate the visual effect.
 The viewpoint seems to be from slightly below the bird, suggesting it was intended to be mounted in an elevated position.
 The lack of a frame initially also suggests the painting may have been mounted to look realistic, and may have been part of a larger assemblage of illusionary paintings.

 A perspective box by Pieter Janssens Elinga at the Museum Bredius (Note: Only six perspective boxes are known to be still intact.
 Samuel van Hoogstraten also made one, now in the National Gallery.)

 Stone-Ferrier's supposition that it may at one time have been part of a window jamb relies in part on the painting giving the illusion of a real perched bird to passers-by, which is consistent with a raised location.
 She notes the importance of windows as picture settings during the Dutch Golden Age and the use of perspective boxes to create realistic interiors.
 Fabritius used a perspective box to create depth in other paintings, including his A View of Delft.

 Fabritius used lead white paint as the base for the cream plaster of the walls, contrasting with the tan shadow of the bird.
-The art historian Andrew Graham-Dixon considered that the blend of colours in the diffuse shadow foreshadowed some of the techniques of the nineteenth-century French Impressionist and Post-Impressionist artists.
+The art historian Andrew Graham-Dixon considered that the blend of colours in the diffuse shadow foreshadowed some of the techniques of the 19th-century French Impressionist and Post-Impressionist artists.